Book Online or Call:

 The Bayside District (a.k.a.
 Downtown, encompassing the Third Street Promenade) - This is the city's premiere shopping and dining district.
 Here you'll find a number of well-known stores as well as local designer boutiques.
 The Third Street Promenade is a pedestrian-only area and Santa Monica Place is a traditional mall, both providing different shopping opportunities.
 Street entertainers are a common site throughout the Bayside District.

 Mid-City - Home to some of the world's major movie, TV, and music companies (Sony, MTV, Universal), the Mid-City district has begun to gain a reputation as a center for the arts.
-Home to the Santa Monica Museum of Art, visitors to Mid-City can browse the largest collection of art galleries on the West Coast.
-The Santa Monica Historical Society Museum is also located here.
+Home to the Santa Monica History Museum, visitors to Mid-City can browse the the history, art and culture of the Santa Monica Bay area.
 Dining is fun in Mid-City as well, thanks to its large concentration of British and Irish pubs.